armhold/infinity/README.md

 In a sense, yes.
 You can check the source code (it's very short) and see how it works- we take a sequence of letters, turn them into bytes, and then print the bytes as a long number.
 It doesn't change the fact that at the end, you get a single number back; a number that maps to your data, which has always been there in the number.
-This program merely identifies where it lives.
+This program merely identifies where it resides.

-A somewhat spooky corollary to this is the fact that you cannot ever edit or delete your data.
+A somewhat spooky corollary to this, is the fact that you cannot ever edit or delete your data.
 Like some kind of cosmic blockchain, the data exists in the number line- it's always been there, and there is no way for you to remove it.
-Take comfort in the fact that all possible variations and permutations of the numbers exist, and from our perspective, it's mostly just noise.
+Take comfort in the fact that infinite variations and permutations of the numbers exist, and from our perspective, it's mostly just noise.